graphcommerce-org/graphcommerce/docs/upgrading.md

 ### Resolving package.json issues

-If running the upgrade steps results in a `package.json.rej` file and the diff is large, it can be easier to manually update the `package.json` file:
+If running the upgrade steps results in a `package.json.rej` file and the diff is large, it can be easier to manually update the `package.json` file.

+Compare your local /package.json with the example's `/upgrade/examples/magento-graphcms/package.json` you just downloaded and:

-1. Replace your local `dependencies` with the example's `dependencies` (and [remove PSP's](./getting-started/create.md#remove-unused-psps) your backend doesn't support).
-The example is located in the /upgrade/examples/magento-graphcms directory.
+1. Replace your local `dependencies` with the example's `dependencies`.
+Keep any additional installed local dependencies and
+   [remove PSP's](./getting-started/create.md#remove-unused-psps) your backend doesn't support.
 2. Replace your local `devDependencies` with the example's `devDependencies`
 3. Replace your local `scripts` with the example's `scripts_local`

-Keep any additional installed local dependencies.
-After updating the package.json file, run the following to install the latest packages:
+After updating the package.json file, run the following to install the latest

-- `rm package.json.rej` remove diff file
-- `rm yarn.lock`
+packages:

-- `yarn` Install the dependencies
+- `rm yarn.lock && yarn` Remove lock and install the dependencies
 - `yarn codegen` Converts all .graphql files to typescript files
 - `yarn dev` Run the app